-If Toplis had fallen in with the criminal gangs active in Paris in 1917, as Woodhall had claimed, it’s possible he could have fallen in with a violent group of libertines, anarchists and intellectuals who decamped to the Limehouse area of London under the management of vice-queen, Betty May, one time girlfriend of the king of depravity himself, Aleister Crowley.
+If Toplis had fallen in with the criminal gangs active in Paris in 1917, as Woodhall had claimed, it’s possible he could have fallen in with a violent group of libertines, anarchists and intellectuals who decamped to the Limehouse area of London under the management of vice-queen, Betty May, one time girlfriend of the self-styled king of depravity himself, Aleister Crowley.
 Between 1913 and 1917 May had fallen in with a ruthless crime boss dubbed the White Panther.
-Back in in London May would play a critical role in the supply of drugs and young girls to gentlemen in and around London’s West End.
+Back in London May would play a critical role in the supply of drugs and young girls to gentlemen in and around London’s West End.

 The coroner who recorded Percy’s death found the the circumstances surrounding his death rather unconventional.
 No British officer was traditionally armed, yet several of those officers pursuing Percy were packing non-government issue revolvers.
 He was also interested in letters that Percy had been receiving during those six weeks on the run.
 His diary, quite intriguingly, was described as frequently ‘cryptic and undecipherable’.